chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * TRIAL - Chocolatey for Business Trial
 * ARCHITECT - Chocolatey Architect Edition
 * MSP - Chocolatey for Managed Service Providers
+* NONADMIN - steps for folks who are not administrators on their machines to perform

 ## References